NTT-DATA-Cloud-Transformation/awsma/README.md

-awsacc
+awsma
 ======

-AWSACC (AWS Accounts) is a simple tool to aid DevOps in managing multiple AWS accounts on the CLI.
+AWSMA (AWS Multiple Accounts) is a simple tool to aid DevOps in managing multiple AWS accounts on the CLI.
 It also includes a tool to create an ssh config file from an AWS account, albiet it is not mature yet.

 Prequisites
 -----------